G-Research/prommsd/README.md

 ### Alert routing

-In the alertmanager configuration; an alert route that routes `severity=heartbeat` to a receiver called `prommsd`:
+In the alertmanager configuration, set an alert route that routes `severity=heartbeat` to a receiver called `prommsd`:

 ```yaml